Find Affordable College Courses

 New York, NY

-New York University landed the #10 spot in the 2023 rankings for the best value doctor’s degree anthropology programs.
-Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.
+With a ranking of #10, New York University did quite well on this year’s best value schools for anthropology students working on their doctor’s degree.
+Located in the city of New York, NYU is a private not-for-profit school with a fairly large student population.

 NYU graduate students pay an average of $38,206 in tuition and fees each year.

-As a testament to the quality of education it offers, NYU also is in the top 15% of our Best Anthropology Doctor’s Degree Schools in the Middle Atlantic Region ranking.
+NYU excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Anthropology Doctor’s Degree Schools in the Middle Atlantic Region list.

 Read full report on Anthropology at New York University